amberlie03/IBM_Data_Capstone_Assignment/README.md

 Filter the data for Falcon 9
 Replace missing values with the column mean
 Export the data to CSV
-# Data Collection - Web Scraping
-Request Falcon 9 data from the static url
-Create a BeautifulSoup object from the HTML response Extract all the column names from HTML table
-Parse the tables to collect data
-Convert data into dictionary and create data frame Export to CSV
-# Data Wrangling
-Convert outcomes into 1 for a successful landing and 0 for an unsuccessful landing

 # EDA with Visualization
 Create charts to analyze relationships and show comparisons
 # EDA with SQL